nuuuwan/news_lk3_data/README.md

 ECONOMYNEXT – Sri Lanka’s monetary policy is balanced but there was space to cut rates if there was an external shock, Central Bank Governor Nandalal Weerasinghe said referring to a possible impact from Trump tariffs.

-Sri Lanka had a policy rate of 7.75 percent which indicted real interest rates of 2.75 percent considering the 5 percent inflation target.
+Sri Lanka had a policy rate of 7.75 percent which indicated a real interest rate of 2.75 percent considering the 5 percent inflation target.

-The central bank is expecting inflation to come reach a 5 percent target next year and growth was above the 3 percent projected by the International Monetary Fund and close to 5 percent, which indicated a ‘right balance’ in monetary policy, he said.
+The central bank is expecting inflation to reach a 5 percent target next year, and growth was above the 3 percent projected by the International Monetary Fund and close to 5 percent, which indicated a ‘right balance’ in monetary policy, he said.

 “But what’s good about it is that if there’s going to be any impact out of this external event, we have a space in the monetary policy for us to support the local economy,” Governor Weerasinghe told a forum in Singapore organized by the Colombo Stock Exchange and Securities and Exchange Commission.